Climacrux/docs.cdrplatform.com/src/pages/docs/removal-partner.md

 Website: [https://climeworks.com/](https://climeworks.com/)

-Uses large fans and filters to capture carbon dioxide in Iceland before pumping it underground into Basalt rock where the CO₂ naturally reacts and turns into stone.
+Uses large fans and filters to capture carbon dioxide in Iceland before pumping it underground into basaltic rock formations where the CO₂ naturally reacts and turns into stone.

 ---